The efficient certification of knottedness and Thurston norm

+It is the $\log N$ that is critical here.
 It is perhaps helpful here to consider a simplified situation, where $d = 1$ and the weight function $z$ takes the constant value $1$.
 Then the weight of an orbit is just the number of elements in it.
 Thus, the algorithm in this situation produces a list of orbits, together with the number of elements in each orbit.

 However, it is useful to allow more complicated weight functions.
 For example, suppose that we wanted to determine the number of elements in the orbit of $x$, for some given $x \in [1,N]$.
 Then we could set $d = 2$, and assign every element to have weight $(1,0)$, except for $x$ which has weight $(1,1)$.
 Hence, the weight of an orbit is either $(r,0)$ or $(r,1)$, where $r$ is the number of elements in the orbit, and where the second co-ordinate is $1$ if and only if the orbit contains $x$.
 Hence, by examining the unique orbit of weight $(r,1)$, we can determine the number elements in the orbit of $x$.